 Food delivery: Zomato has a food delivery and discovery platform.
 Zomato charges commission from the restaurant partners who list on its app and for food delivery. this accounts for a majority of the company’s revenue.

-Hyperpure: Hyperpure is farm-to-fork supplies offering for restaurants partners.
+Hyperpure: Hyperpure is a farm-to-fork supply offering for restaurant partners.
 Zomato sources fresh, quality ingredients from producers, processors, farmers, and supplies to its restaurant partners.
 It will help restaurant partners manage their supply chain more effectively and predictably improve the quality of food served to customers.
-They supplied over 9,225 restaurants partners across 6 cities in India in the month of Mar-21 under this transaction-based model.
+They supplied over 9,225 restaurant partners across 6 cities in India in the month of Mar-21 under this transaction-based model.

 They also recently invested in Grofers, and will possibly enter the competitive online groceries soon enough.
 However, currently, the company’s topline is dominated by its food delivery business.